 By: Habiba Cooper Diallo

-On September 28th and 29th, I was in New York to attend the Guineans Succeeding in America (GSA), formerly known as the Guinean Students Association, 3rd Annual Conference.
+NEW YORK, On September 28th and 29th, I was in New York to attend the Guineans Succeeding in America (GSA), formerly known as the Guinean Students Association, 3rd Annual Conference.
 GSA’s objective is to empower the Guinean-American community through education and professional development.

 The two-day event attracted students and professionals from all across the U.S., including Alaska, in addition to attendees from Canada, such as myself.
 The conference kicked off with a lovely gala dinner at Baruch College, during which presentations were delivered by members of GSA’s executive committee.
 Topics ranged from the need to increase entrepreneurship among Guinean youth, to facilitating the transition of Guinean professionals abroad into the Guinean workforce.
 Committee members shared personal stories of their journey to success and the challenges they have had to overcome along the way.
 Bernadette Sylla gave an overview of GSA’s organizational structure, objectives, and current projects.